-10. Rainforest Walking Tack
+9. Rainforest Walking Tack

-Bridle Trail is a lovely little walk which leads to Little Bay.
+Bridle Trail is a lovely 15 minute walk which leads to Little Bay.
 Here you can catch a glimpse of the heritage of the Trail Bay Gaol.
 You’ll walk through the beautiful rainforest and on your way you should look out for the remains of the old iron pipe which used to supply water to the gaol.

 Fish Rock Cave is an awesome scuba diving cave where grey nurse sharks can be found year round.